Pan-Searing Made Simple: Perfect Crust and Juicy

 Frequently Asked Questions

-How do I pan-sear without burning the outside?
+How do I pan-sear without overcooking the inside?

 Conclusion